-Even after the left overs are put away, it’s one soup at our house that generates a lot of activity in the kitchen – no sooner am I in bed then I hear the refrigerator door open, then the pip, pip, pip of the microwave as my son heats up a bowl.
+I’m not alone in my love for this soup; even after the leftovers are put away, it’s one soup at our house that generates a lot of activity in the kitchen – after I’m in bed I’ll hear the refrigerator door open, then the pip, pip, pip of the microwave as my son heats up a bowl.
+That’s not a problem, though, because I usually double this soup, and sometimes triple it, just to have enough for a few days and extra to freeze.

 The cooking time on home-made soups and broths can seem long and tedious.
-I break things up, and make the broth first, with the left over ham bone, then freeze, and I’m always ready for a soup like this.
-See the recipe for Ham Broth, below.
-Check out the links at the bottom of the page for other leftover Holiday Ham recipes.
+I break things up, and make the broth first, with the leftover ham bone, then portion and freeze it.
+Then I’m always ready for a soup like this and usually, I can make two soups with my leftover ham bone.
+Bonus, right?
+See the recipe for Best Ham Stock, Instant Pot or Stovetop where I detail out the process.

 Cuban Black Bean Soup